sfu-ireceptor/turnkey-service-php/README.md

 ## What is the iReceptor Turnkey?
 - a database
 - scripts to load your data into the database
-- a web service exposing the database using the [AIRR Data Commons (ADC) API](https://docs.airr-community.org/en/latest/api/adc_api.html), allowing immediate integration into the [AIRR Data Commons](https://docs.airr-community.org/en/latest/api/adc.html#datacommons).
+- a web service exposing the database using the [AIRR Data Commons API](https://docs.airr-community.org/en/latest/api/adc_api.html), allowing immediate integration into the [AIRR Data Commons](https://docs.airr-community.org/en/latest/api/adc.html#datacommons).

 These components live in Docker containers.
 This makes the installation quick and future updates easy.
 For more details, see [How it works](doc/how_it_works.md).